Old Miami Restaurant Buildings

 Cool Property Fact

-Many folks don’t realize that one of Miami’s landmark restaurants, Arbetter Hot Dogs, ran a drive-in with carhops at this location in 1963 before permanently moving to their current digs down the street in 1971.
+Many people don’t realize that one of Miami‘s landmark restaurants, Arbetter Hot Dogs, operated a drive-in with carhops at this location in 1963 before permanently moving to its current digs down the street in 1971.

 Dinner Maid

-Dinner Maid was a well-known chicken & seafood chain in Miami during the 1960s.
-There was even pizza on the menu at some point.
+Dinner Maid was a well-known fried chicken and seafood chain in Miami during the 1960s.
+At one point, pizza was even on the menu.

 All restaurant locations were in a farmhouse-type property building.
 You can easily spot these around Miami since they do stand out.